francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/3.sequence_nideks_and_attention_mechanism/2.trigger_word_detection/README.md

 * Use audio sampled at 44100 Hertz，means the microphone gives us 44,100 numbers per second
 * The spectrogram we computed tells us how much different frequencies are present in an audio clip at any moment in time.
 * Trigger word detection that updating several consecutive time steps can make the training data more balanced
+* Any newly inserted segment doesn't overlap with previously inserted segments.

 <img align='middle' src="docs/1.attn_mechanism.png" width="70%" height="330">